-- Recognizing the Member as rigorous and challenging, students seek out her or his classes. - Former students often credit the Member for their academic and professional success. - Faculty colleagues recognize the Member's unusually strong contributions to teaching. - The Member has received national recognition for her or his teaching.
+- Recognizing the Member as rigorous and challenging, students seek out her or his classes or laboratory, or request the Member as a thesis/dissertation advisor. - Former students often credit the Member for their academic and professional success. - Faculty colleagues recognize the Member's unusually strong contributions to teaching. - The Member has received national recognition for her or his teaching.